Arvind644/100-days-of-code/README.md

 Make a simple calculator in python

 Day 4      26-11-2020 <br />
 Finished the python tutorial.
-Learn about reading files, writing files, modules and pip, class and objects, object functions, inheritance<r />
+Learn about reading files, writing files, modules and pip, class and objects, object functions, inheritance<br />
 Now from tomorrow I will take another intermediate course from freecodecamp channel and start reading docs.